c-omics/robinhood/README.md

 docker run --name robinhood --link mariadb-for-robinhood:mysql -it -p 8080:80 -v /mnt/data:/work:ro -e MYSQL_DB=robinhoodDB -e MYSQL_HOST=mysql -e MYSQL_USER=root -e MYSQL_PWD=robinhood comics/robinhood:3.1
 ```

-If you are not pointing robinhood to an existing database, the create one with the same name as that chosen for the ```MYSQL_DB``` env above:
+If you are not pointing robinhood to an existing database, create one with the same name as that chosen for the ```MYSQL_DB``` env above:

 ```
 mysql -e "create database $MYSQL_DB"